tejvz/chequez/README.md

 ## 📄 License

 This project is licensed under a **Custom License**.
-Please read the [LICENSE file](Licence/LICENSE.md) for complete terms and conditions.
+Please read the [LICENSE](https://github.com/tejvz/chequez/tree/main/License) for complete terms and conditions.

 **Key Points:**
 - ✅ Personal use allowed